KCaseyChamberlain/Horiseon-Competitive-Web-Experience/README.md

 # Horiseon's Competitive Web Experience

-Horiseon would like to share with you their competitive web experience.
+Horiseon would like to share with you their competitive web experience they have been working on.
+As well as what they can provide for you.

 ## Horiseon's Offers: